libretime/libretime/docs/manual/general/index.md

 ![](static/save-button.png)

-Individual Libretime users can choose another interface localization when they log in, or set personal preferences for localization and time zone by clicking their username on the right side of the menu bar.
+Individual LibreTime users can choose another interface localization when they log in, or set personal preferences for localization and time zone by clicking their username on the right side of the menu bar.